wp-plugins/wp-user-avatar/readme.txt

 == Upgrade Notice ==

 = 1.4 =
-* New Feature: Setting to allow all users to upload avatars
-* New Feature: Setting to add or remove Visual Editor button
-* New Feature: Media states for avatar images
+* New Features: Setting to allow all users to upload avatars and to add or remove Visual Editor button, media states for avatar images
-* Notice: WP User Avatar 1.4 only supports WordPress 3.4 and above.
-If you are using an older version of WordPress, please upgrade your version of WordPress first.

 = 1.3 =
 * New Feature: Multisite support